neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

-# Get Started
+# Full Documentation

 Datashuttle is a work in progress as has not been officially released.
 It is not ready for use as documented, please await first official release.

 DataShuttle helps to manage and transfer a project with many "local" machines all connected to a central "remote" machine.
 DataShuttle has functions to help:
-* Generare BIDS-formatted directory structures
+* Generate BIDS-formatted directory structures
 * Transfer data between remote and local machines

 On first setup, it is necessary to specify the project name, paths to the local project folder (typically empty on first use, on a local filesystem), and paths to remote project directory and the connection method.

+This documentation gives examples both using the API (in the python console) or using the command line interface (in system terminal).

 ## DataShuttle Configs

 ### Configuration File

-To get started, import DataShuttle and initialise the class with the project name
+To get started, import DataShuttle and initialise the class with the project name.
+If using the command line this step is not necessary.

 ```
 from datashuttle.datashuttle import DataShuttle

 project = DataShuttle("my_project")
 ```
-The first time you use Data Shuttle, you will be prompted to make a config file containing project information.
+The first time you use DataShuttle, you will be prompted to make a configuration file containing project information.

 To setup the configuration, use the "make_config_file" function.

 The "local_path" argument is required to specify the top-level path to your project.
-This will typically be empty on first use. e.g. if the local_path="/path/to/project", when making a new subject (e.g. sub-001) this will be made at /path/to/project/rawdata/sub-001.
+This will typically be empty on first use, and should include the name of the project.

+e.g. if the local_path="/path/to/my_project", when making a new subject (e.g. sub-001) this will be made at /path/to/my_project/rawdata/sub-001.

 Next, the "remote_path" argument gives the path to the central remote project.
-This may be on a local filesystem (e.g. if a HPC or network drive is mounted) or using SSH. on Linux systems, ~ syntax is not supported and the full filepath must be input.
+This may be on a local filesystem (e.g. if a HPC or network drive is mounted) or using SSH.
+On Linux systems, ~ syntax is not supported and the full filepath must be input.

 Also required is the "connection_method".
 This can either be "local_filesystem" or "ssh".
 If "ssh", then the "remote_host_id" and "remote_host_username" options are also required (see example below).

 Finally, the options "use_ephys", "use_behav"... are used to set the data types used on the local PC.
-If these are not set to True, it will not be possible to make data_type directories of this type, even if specified directly.
+If these are not set to True, it will not be possible to make data_type directories of this type.
 This option is useful if there are dedicated machines for collection of different data types.

 An example call may look like:

 ```
 project.make_config_file(
-local_path="/path/to/my/project",
+local_path="/path/to/my_project",
 remote_path="/nfs/nhome/live/username/",
 connection_method="ssh",
 remote_host_id="ssh.swc.ucl.ac.uk",
 remote_host_username="username",
 use_ephys=True,
-use_funcimg=True
+use_behav=True,
+use_histology=True
+)
 ```
 or equivalently using the command-line interface

 ```
 datashuttle \
 my_project \
 make_config_file \
---local-path /path/to/my/project \
+/path/to/my/project \
---remote-path /nfs/nhome/live/username/ \
+/nfs/nhome/live/username/ \
---connection-method ssh \
+ssh \
 --remote_host_id ssh.swc.ucl.ac.uk \
 --remote_host_username username \
---use_ephys --use_funcimg
+--use-ephys --use-behav --use-histology
 ```

 Individual settings can be updated using update_config(), and an existing config file can be used instead using supply_config()

-### setup_ssh_connection_to_remote_server()
+### Setting up an SSH Connection

 Once configurations are set, if the "connection_method" is "ssh", the function setup_ssh_connection_to_remote_server() must be run to setup the ssh connection to the remote server.
 This will allow visual confirmation of the server key, and setup a SSH key pair.
-This means your password will have to be enterred only once, to setup this connection.
+This means your password will have to be enterred only once, when setting up this connection.

 ## Making Project Directories

-Subject and session project directories can be make using the function make_sub_dir().
+Subject and session project directories can be made using the function make_sub_dir().
 This function accepts a subject name (or list of subject names), with optional session name and data type inputs.
 If no session or data type name is provided, an empty subject directory will be made at the top directory level.

-The full path of all created directories are logged (see "Logging" below).
+The full paths of all created directories are logged (see "Logging" below).

 e.g.
 `project.make_sub_dir(sub_names="sub-001")` or equivalently `datashuttle my_project make_sub_dir --sub_names sub-001`